-As in the past, the workshop Formal and Cognitive Reasoning (FCR-2023) at KI-2023, the 46th German Conference on Artificial Intelligence, was organized jointly by the GI special interest groups Wissensrepräsentation und Schließen and Kognition.
+As in the past, the workshop Formal and Cognitive Reasoning (FCR-2024) at KI-2024, the 47th German Conference on Artificial Intelligence, was organized jointly by the GI special interest group Wissensrepräsentation und Schließen and by the GI special interest group Kognition.
 The FCR workshop series emerged from two separate workshop series, namely Dynamics of Knowledge and Belief (DKB) and KI & Kognition (KIK).
-This volume contains the papers presented at the FCR-2023 workshop held on 26-Sep-2023.
-The KI-2023 conference and all its workshops took place in Berlin, Germany.
+This volume contains the papers presented at the FCR-2024 workshop held on 23-Sep-2024.
+The KI-2024 conference and all its workshops took place in Würzburg, Germany.
 At least three program committee members reviewed each of the seven FCR submissions.
-The committee decided to accept four papers for presentation.
+The committee decided to accept six papers for presentation.
 In consequence, the workshop hosted contributions with diverse topics.
-We are grateful to Gabriele Kern-Isberner (TU Dortmund University, Germany) for enriching the program with a very inspiring talk "The Relevance of Formal Logics for Cognitive Logics, and Vice Versa", and we would like to thank Ulrich Furbach (University of Koblenz, Germany) and Meghna Bhadra (TU Dresden, Germany) for honouring Steffen Hölldobler by their talk "In Memory of Steffen Hölldobler: From Logic to Formal and Cognitive Reasoning".
+We are grateful to Oliver Kutz (Free University of Bozen-Bolzano, Italy) for enriching the program with a very inspiring talk "The Perceptron and the Tooth: A new Family of Logics for Cognitive Modelling".